|Researched by||John Readman||Refereed by||This information is not refereed|

 It should be noted that Mytilus edulis and whelks may be found in this biotope and whilst abundance is likely to be low, harvesting cannot be ruled out.
 As these species are not characterizing, they are not considered for this pressure.

-Based on removal of Palmaria palmata, resistance is assessed as 'Medium'.
+Sensitivity assessment.
+Based on the removal of Palmaria palmata, resistance is assessed as 'Medium'.
 Resilience is assessed as ‘High’ (based on removal by cutting, leaving the holdfast to regenerate) and biotope sensitivity is assessed as ‘Low'.

 Ackers, R.G., 1983.
 Some local and national distributions of sponges.
 Porcupine Newsletter, 2 (7).